Editor’s note: Pricing is up to date as of January 26, 2020.

 - Advice from CPAs: Again, if you need advice from an actual tax professional TurboTax is the way to go.
 For an additional fee, you can chat virtually with a CPA and get their guidance on your tax situation.

 - It’s the most expensive listed: TurboTax is typically one of the most expensive options on the market, especially when compared to the free or budget-friendly options here.

 - Cheaper premium editions: With TaxSlayer, you can get premium support and additional access to things like small business tax forms without paying a lot of money.
 Its premium editions are much cheaper than many of its competitors, which is great if you have a more complicated tax situation.

-- Audit defense is also cheaper: The most expensive version of TaxSlayer includes audit defense and support, and it’s still a lot cheaper than other options.
+- Audit defense is also cheaper: The Premium+ and Self-Employed versions of TaxSlayer includes audit defense and support, and it’s still a lot cheaper than other options.

 - No tax advice: If you might need advice on your taxes, you can’t get that from TaxSlayer.
 Their support forums direct individuals to the IRS website or a local tax preparer for actual tax advice.